rucsteady/KiezHelp/README.md

 chat.

-## How to Clone and Open it Properly
+## How to Clone and Run the App Properly
 If you have [node](http://nodejs.org/) you can install with [npm](http://npmjs.org) as node-modules folder is not uploaded to manage the size of the project.
 ```
 npm install